-It is estimated that wild deer are present in over 70 % of Coillte's estate in this BAU.
-A breakdown of deer species abundance is shown in the table below.
+Wild deer are present throughout BAU1.
+The species include Red Deer, Fallow and Sika.
 Damaging impacts to Coillte's crops are generally localised, predominately in areas with high deer numbers.
 Damage is mainly confined to the browsing of broadleaved trees and some more palatable conifers such as Scots pine, Douglas fir, larch and Norway spruce.
 Deer populations are principally controlled through the issue of hunting licences.